A rugged workhorse designed to meet major meat-processing needs. One of the higher-quality models available.

-Very powerful model that delivers 360 pounds-per-hour processing rate.
+Very powerful model that delivers a 360 pounds-per-hour processing rate.
 Stainless steel.
 Can grind bones and sinew.
 Straightforward clean-up.

 At 47 pounds, it uses a lot of space.
 Not recommended for the dishwasher (but the stainless steel parts could survive it).